Foofaraw/prympt/README.md

         Output(name="sentiment", type="float")
     ])

-    news_body = "Aliens attack Earth right after world peace achieved" response = prompt(news_body = news_body).query(**model_params)
-    print(response.summary)    # Expected output: A brief summary of the news article print(response.sentiment)  # Expected output: A sentiment score between -1 and 1

 ---

-## Invoking Prompts
+## Querying Prompts

-`prympt`’s main entry point is the `Prompt` class.
-Here’s a simple example that uses it to generate a poem:

-    from prympt import Prompt
+We can extend the previous example to query the LLM with the prompt:

+    # Define LLM model params
     model_params = {
         "model": "gpt-4o",
         "temperature": 1.0,
         "max_tokens": 5000,
     }

+    # Define the value for the template variable `news_body`
+    news_body = "Aliens attack Earth right after world peace achieved"

+    # Query LLM with the prompt
+    response = prompt(news_body = news_body).query(**model_params)
+    print(response.summary)    # Expected output: A brief summary of the news article print(response.sentiment)  # Expected output: A sentiment score between -1 and 1

     response = Prompt("Can you produce a short poem?").query(**model_params)

-The response can be printed as a regular string, although it is a Python object of type `Response`:

-    print(response)

-By default, the `query()` function uses LiteLLM to interact with the chosen LLM.
-That function does several more things, such as parsing the response of the LLM for return values (see below).
+The method `query` does several more things, such as parsing the response of the LLM for return values (see below).
+It returns a `Response` object that contains the prompt outputs as member variables.
+This approach makes it simple to extract and use them.

+### Automatic Query Recovery

+`prympt` includes an automatic retry mechanism for queries.
+You can specify the number of retries if the LLM response does not match the expected output structure:

+    prompt = Prompt("Generate Python function that prints weekday, from any given date").returns("python", "python code goes here") response = prompt.query(retries=5, **model_params)  # Default number of retries is 3 print(response)

+When the `retries` parameter of the `query` method is set to >= 1, the call to `query` will automatically retry the call to the LLM if the LLM's does not reply with the correct outputs (e.g. the LLM provided outputs that cannot be parsed, or do not match the prompt's outputs).

+When the `query` method runs out of retries, it will raise an **ResponseError** exception, indicating the last error found in the LLM's response (see below).

+### Custom LLM Interfacing

+By default `query` uses LiteLLM to interact with the chosen LLM.

-If you prefer to use your own way to interact with the LLM, you can supply a custom completion function to `query()`:
+If you prefer to use your own way to interact with the LLM, you can supply a custom completion function to `query`:

     def custom_llm_completion(prompt: str, *args, **kwargs) -> str:
         # Replace with your own LLM API call